Revisiting quantum walk advantages: A mean hitting time perspective: Model

 The MSD quickly became the standard metric for comparing quantum and classical walks.
 To be specific MSD for initially localized states.
 Based on that result the quantum walks were claimed "faster" then classical walks \cite{Kempe:2003aa}.
 Specifically hinting that since classical random walks are used in overwhelming number of search algorithms then there is a good chance that quantum walks will perform even better on quantum devices.

 This comparison may not tell the full story for two reasons: first, MSD is particularly well-suited for Gaussian probability distributions, while quantum walk distributions have distinctive non-Gaussian features (see Fig. \ref{pdf}), second, the MSD is indeed greater for quantum walks but for specific states.
-On Fig. \ref{msd1} we show how the MSD depends on time for classical and quantum walks starting from initial gaussian distributions with different widths.
-One clearly sees that indeed quantum walk has greater MSD if started from localized state.
-However, once we initialize from wider distribution suddenly the classical walks have greater MSD (see \cite{orthey2017spreadingquantumwalksstarting}.
+On Fig. \ref{msd1} we show how the MSD depends on time for classical and quantum walks starting from initial gaussian distributions with different widths for time interval of hundred steps.
+One clearly sees that indeed quantum walk has greater MSD if started from localized state ($\sigma=0$).
+However, once we initialize from wider distribution ($\sigma=10$ as an example) suddenly the classical walks have greater MSD (see \cite{orthey2017spreadingquantumwalksstarting}).
+For this particular gaussian like states the long time behavior is still ballistic but in the chosen time interval classical walks win over quantum walks.
 Moreover on Fig. \ref{msd2} we present how the evolution from wider distribution looks like in quantum walk.
 One clearly see that the spread is extremely slow.
 Thus we believe there is value in exploring complementary comparison methods.

 We propose to examine an additional method (based on MHT) that offers a different perspective and has clear operational meaning.
 It is clear that the average time the particle will take until reaching the target destination is an intuitive measure of the speed of the model (specifically meaningful in context of search algorithms).